How to Create Your Digital Estate Plan

 His is an example of the value we place on time, on memories, and on the ways big and small that we connect with others.
 When it comes to a digital estate, those photos, emails, and voice mail messages seem inconsequential as individual moments, but together, they add up to create a record of a lifetime.

-Likewise, some digital capital does have monetary value.
+Likewise, some digital assets have a monetary value.
 There are bank accounts that exist entirely online, brokerage accounts that are online as well, and endless bits of data pertaining to business dealings stored in the Cloud.
+And then of course there are crypto assets like bitcoin that have risen in popularity.

-Have you ever wondered what to do with your paper photos, your cds, or even your old floppy disks?
+Have you ever wondered what to do with your paper photos, your CDs, or even your old floppy disks?
 Technological evolution occurs every ten years or so, but it’s getting faster all the time.
-This is good, because with technology, change comes new conveniences to our lives.
+This is good, because with changes in technology, comes new conveniences to our lives.
 The downside, though, is the risk of loss once the digital format becomes obsolete, or if your data becomes inaccessible.

 Your presence will be missed but doesn’t have to be.